Partial Chargebacks

 In reality, there are only three true sources of chargebacks: criminal fraud, merchant error, and friendly fraud.
 Partial chargeback refunds almost always fall into the “merchant error” category.

-Here’s the good news, though: chargebacks from merchant error are 100% avoidable…if you can identify them.
+Here’s the good news, though: chargebacks from merchant error are 100% avoidable… if you can identify them.
 Most merchants, however, are too close to their business to perform the type of unbiased analysis required to find every potential chargeback trigger.

 FAQs

-What is a partial chargeback?
+Can you do a partial chargeback?

 Like What You're Reading?
 Join our newsletter and stay up to date on the latest in payments and eCommerce trends.